DhanunjayVemu/pwn.college-Dhanunjay/ch23-an_epic_file_system_quest.md

 ```

 ### New Learnings
-Learnt to using all the commands learnt (ls, ls -a, cd, cat) hand in hand when necessary.
+Learnt to apply all the commands learnt (ls, ls -a, cd, cat) till now at necessary times to find the flag.

 ### References
 pwn.college